globant-ui/angular-bootcamp/README.md

 _That said..._

-## Welcome to the bootcamp, training time has begun
+## Welcome to the bootcamp, learning time has begun

 ![Workout](assets/workout.gif)

-Please, use this repository as a base for you training phase.
-The idea is to fork this project so everyone use the same folder structure for the exercises.
+Please, use this repository as a base for all your work.
+The idea is to fork this project so everyone uses the same folder structure for the exercises.

 #### Index